 Why does it happen?

-Typically, outbound includes cold calling/outsourced telemarketing, email blast, T.V. and radio advertisements, print ads, trade show, events and seminar series.
+Typically, outbound includes cold calling/outsourced telemarketing, email blast, T.V. and radio advertisements, print ads, trade shows, events, and seminar series.

 And, the budget required for outbound is much higher compared to the inbound making it less cost-effective at least for small to medium scale businesses.